mobrun/a1-gregforbes/A1_GregForbes_MEB Comments.md

 When analyzing this data, this may overrepresent one zip code (the one that is combined), whereas another zip code may not be represented at all.

+This matches my understanding of the combined field and how it affects our analyses.

 #### Q2: Why are the “Average” fields likely not useful for our analyses?